 Cllr Kerwin-Davey, Cllr Harbron and Cllr Heseltine are members of the Skipton Town Council.
-Transactions relating to the Skipton Town Council were £5k in receipts and NIL in regard to payments other than that of the precepts payable.
+Transactions relating to the Skipton Town Council were £5k in receipts and NIL in regard to payments other than that of the

-Cllr Lis, Cllr Roberts and Cllr Heseltine are members of the Yorkshire Dales National Park Authority (YDNPA).
+Cllr Lis and Cllr Heseltine are members of the Yorkshire Dales National Park Authority (YDNPA).
 Transactions relating to the YDNPA were £12k in payments and £6k in regard to receipts.